brianshumate/a-little-coffee-guidebook/brewing-techniques/aeropress.md

 Beans ground and ready for a nice soak in hot water
 </small>

-Invert the Aeropress so that it rests on the top of the plunger with the open body exposed and carefully add the coffee grounds to the the inverted Aeropress.
+Invert the AeroPress so that it rests on the top of the plunger with the open body exposed and carefully add the coffee grounds to the the inverted AeroPress.
 Do not allow ground coffee to settle into the locking groove of the top.

 ![](../_assets/water-temp.jpg)